JustasMasiulis/lazy_importer/README.md

 # lazy importer [![](https://img.shields.io/badge/version-2.0.4-green.svg)]()

-A simple and easy to use header only library to make the life of a reverse engineer much harder.
+A simple and easy to use, header-only library to make the life of a reverse engineer much harder.

 ## small example